 How do cells regulate entry to mitosis?
 And, once in mitosis, how do cells coordinate chromosome segregation with cell separation to ensure that the two daughter cells receive an equal and identical copy of the genome?
 The answers to both questions are provided by the interplay between protein kinases, protein phosphatases, and APC/C-mediated proteolysis, and this is the focus of our research.
 Since mitosis is a highly dynamic process we study living cells by time-lapse fluorescence microscopy, but complement this with biochemical analyses on cells in which we have knocked-out or mutated specific mitotic regulators using somatic cell recombination.

 • Izawa D and Pines J (2012) Mad2 and the APC/C compete for the same site on Cdc20 to ensure proper chromosome segregation.
-Journal of Cell Biology 199, 27-37
+J Cell Biol.
+199: 27-37